luisschwab/smaug/README.md

 ## Architecture

-`smaug` is very simple: it hits the `/address/{address}/utxo` Esplora endpoint to get the current state of the addresses (i.e.: what UTXOs are currently locked to it).
-Then, it does long polling to the same endpoint, always computing the difference of the last state and the current state.
-If a difference is computed, it get's classified as a `Deposit` or `Withdrawal`, logs it and notifies the recipients via email.
+`smaug` is very simple: it hits the `/address/{address}/utxo` Esplora endpoint to get the current state of the address (what UTXOs are locked to it).
+Then, it does long polling to the same endpoint and computes the differences between the last state and the current state, here called `Event`s.
+These get classified in `Event::Deposit` or `Event::Withdrawal`, `smaug` logs it and notifies the recipients via email.